Housing and Community Development Department

 - Must the applicants be U.S. Citizens?
 Yes, each applicant must be a U.S. citizen or hold a permanent residency card.

 - How does the process work?
 Once your borrower has taken the required homebuyer education course, and received a pre-approval letter, they will need to contact us to start their eligibility process by providing the documents listed in the Applicant Document Checklist.
-A determination will then be made and either a denial or conditional reservation letter will be issued detailing the amount the applicant(s) qualify for (either $15,000 or $25,000).
+A determination will then be made and either a denial or conditional reservation letter will be issued.
 At this point the buyer will place a property under contract, the lender submits the documents on the Property and Lenders Checklist, and we will conduct our inspection (the HAP will conduct a maximum of three home inspections).
 Then underwriting will take place, after which a final Commitment Letter is issued.
 The buyer will then complete a pre-closing meeting with the HAP and then the pre-closing documents on the Required Closing Documents Checklist are collected.
 Once the closing date has been scheduled, the HAP will wire the funds to the title company on the day of closing.

 - Notice to Seller(s)